szab100/librespot-golang/README.md

 ## librespot-golang

+This is a fork (with replaced imports and some visibility changes) of https://github.com/librespot-org/librespot-golang!
+Use this package only after verifying the last commits to see what has changed compared to the upstream!
+I may not keep this package maintained, so it is a better idea to create your own fork instead!

 ### Introduction

 librespot-golang is an opensource Golang library based on the [librespot](https://github.com/plietar/librespot) project, allowing you to control Spotify Connect devices, get metadata, and play music.
 It has itself been based on [SpotControl](https://github.com/badfortrains/spotcontrol), and its main goal is to provide a suitable replacement wfor the defunct libspotify.